uwcms/IPMC/README.md

 The upload is started by doing ```Ctrl+A``` followed by ```]``` on the ```screen``` session.
 No feedback will be provided but the IPMC will automatically reply after all bytes are read or when the total time allowed is reached.

 The upload status will be reported accordingly.

+# Contributing

+No information added.

+# Credits

+- Marcelo Vicente (marcelo.vicente __AT__ cern.ch) ```[Maintainer]```
+- Jesra Tikalsky (jtikalsky __AT__ hep.wisc.edu) ```[Maintainer]```
+- Ales Svetek (ales.svetek __AT__ cern.ch)
+- Tom Gorski (tgorski __AT__ hep.wisc.edu)

+# License
+The ZYNQ-IPMC Framework is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+The ZYNQ-IPMC Framework is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.